 We apologize for the inconvenience, but our volunteer and internship opportunities are currently full.
 Contact Chase Pirtle to be placed on our waiting list.
 We look forward to hearing from you!

-ABPRI is one of the few facilities in North-central Florida that works with both captive animals as well as wildlife.
-We are happy to be able to offer our interns and volunteers the option of participating in important wildlife research.
-Past interns have helped researchers monitor gopher tortoise burrows, conduct wildlife observations, and collect and check wildlife trail cameras, as well as other activities.
+We love being able to connect people with a passion for wildlife with opportunities to engage with the Preserve.
+ABPRI is one of the few facilities in north-central Florida that works with both captive animals as well as wildlife.
+We are happy to be able to offer our interns and volunteers the option of assisting with important endangered and captive animal care, as well as wildlife research.
+Past interns have helped researchers monitor gopher tortoise burrows, conduct wildlife observations, and collect and check wildlife trail cameras, as well as many other activities.